twood02/webtemplate/wiki/etcdTutorialBlog/etcdTutorialBlog.md

 ---

 ### What is etcd?
 "Etcd is an open-source distributed key-value store created by the CoreOS team, now managed by the Cloud Native Computing Foundation.
 It serves as the backbone of many distributed systems, providing a reliable way for storing data across a cluster of servers.
-It works on a variety of operating systems including Linux, BSD and OS X (Rus)."
+It works on a variety of operating systems including Linux, BSD and OS X. (Rus)"

 Many of the characteristics of etcd make it a valuable asset to distributed systems:
 - Fully Replicated: The entire store is available on every node in the cluster